telit/IoT-AppZone-BravoSamples/Samples/README.md

 And at prompt, send the file content in raw mode.

+#### Prerequisites on the OneEdge Portal

+This application requires the **object_26247.xml** content to be stored in your OneEdge organization object registry.
+The latter can be accessed from the link https://<server_url>/lwm2m/object_registry where <server_url> could be for example `portal-dev.telit.com`. open the xml file in a notepad tool, select all the content and copy it.
+Then, in the object registry webpage, press "New Object" button on the right and paste the content of the xml file, then press Add button.

+Now from Developer webpage, go in **Thing Definitions** page from the list on the left and press `Import` button on the right.
+Press `Attach File` and provide `json/bravo_SmartLock_thing_def.json` from the project root, then press `Import`.

+Again from the Developer webpage, select **Device Profiles**, `Import` button, `Attach File` and provide `json/bravo_SmartLock_device_profile.json`, then press `Import`.

+Lastly, from the Developer webpage, select **Triggers**, `Actions` menu on the right, `Import` , `Attach File` and provide `json/bravo_SmartLock_triggers.json`, then press `Import`.
+Now open the trigger **bravo_SmartLockDemo_state_trigger** by pressing the View button (the eye icon on the left) and be sure to press the `play` button, and that the trigger status is 'started'.

 #### Calibration
 At application startup, the board red LED will turn ON.
 After it turns OFF, move the board to perform a door open movement.
 Wait 3 seconds, then perform a door close movement.